MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/03-authorize-access-azure-sql-database.md

 ## Setup your SQL Server in Azure

+Log in to Azure and check if you have an existing Azure SQL Server instance running in Azure.
 Skip this section if you already have a SQL Server instance running in Azure.

 1. From the lab virtual machine or your local machine if one wasn't provided, start a Visual Studio Code session and navigate to the cloned repository from the previous section.